xerocb/clone-gg/README.md

 # Clone.GG

-Front-end for a full-stack PERN app designed to mimic the functionality of https://op.gg using mock player data.
+Front end for a full-stack PERN app designed to mimic the functionality of https://op.gg using mock player data.

 NOTE: While originally built for a Postgres server, this has since been migrated to a MySQL server.

-The back-end can be found at https://github.com/xerocb/clone-gg-api.
+The API for interfacing with the back end can be found at https://github.com/xerocb/clone-gg-api.

 The application is hosted at https://clonegg.ciaranbrady.co.uk.